r9software/wall-example-api/readme.md

 Once the user has succesfully logged in the token should be included in the call as Authorization with value of "Bearer the-token" where **the-token** is the actual token

+### Unit test

+To run the unit tests use php unit, they can be found on /tests/Feature folder